 You could use our Tomato Anchovie and Olive Sauce as a base to this dish.

-Arriving at the restaurant we were recommended a local Pecorino Wine to go with our Baked Fish with Tomato and Olives.
-After the discovery, we have been drinking it regularly ever since.
+The restaurant recommended a local Pecorino Wine to go with our Baked Fish with Tomato and Olives.

 We served a Christian Patat Pecorino 2016 with our Baked Fish.
 It’s wonderful.
 You may not have heard of the Pecorino grape before.
-The Italians tend to hog it all to themselves!
-Imagine the pure gluggableness of a Pinot Grigio, with the citrusy zing of a Sauvignon Blanc – it manages to pull off the amazing trick of being flavoursome, yet super-crisp at the same time.
+Therefore, the Italians tend to hog it all to themselves.

 In a whole fish, the eyes should be bright and clear — not cloudy or sunken in.
 The gills of fresh fish are deep red, not brownish.
 The skin should be firm, clear, and bright with no trace of slime.